 Air compressors are machines that can be used for a variety of applications.
-In general, they power a number of tools used for construction work or building, such as jackhammer, sanders, and grinders.
+In general, they power a number of useful air tools used for construction work or building, such as jackhammer, air sanders, air impact wrenches, and grinders, to name a few.
 Air compressors pump high-pressure air to fill gas cylinders, to supply divers, to help in powering pneumatic HVAC control systems, and to power pneumatic tools.
-They can also be used for household applications such as filling tires.
+They can also be used for household applications and there are special air compressors for inflating tires.
 Here’s a quick guide on what type of work can be done by air compressors.

 Types of Air Compressors